Chart Color Schemes

 Employment

-Professional & technical jobs are under-represented at 4.1%, compared to Greater Brisbane's 8.9%.
-Limited local employment opportunities are indicated by Census data.
-Over the year to September 2025, employment increased by 4.5% and labour force by 3.9%, reducing unemployment by 0.5 percentage points.
-State-wide, Queensland employment contracted slightly by 0.01% (losing 1,210 jobs) as of 25-Nov, with an unemployment rate of 4.2%.
-National employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to South Maclean's employment mix suggests local growth rates of 5.9% over five years and 12.4% over ten years, though these are simple extrapolations for illustrative purposes only.
+Conversely, professional & technical jobs show lower representation at 4.1%, compared to the regional average of 8.9%.
+The area offers limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Over a 12-month period ending in September 2025, employment increased by 4.4% and labour force by 3.9%, causing unemployment to fall by 0.5 percentage points (AreaSearch analysis).
+This compares with Greater Brisbane's employment growth of 3.8%, labour force expansion of 3.3%, and unemployment reduction of 0.5 percentage points.
+Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years (May-25 projections).
+Applying these projections to South Maclean's employment mix suggests local employment should increase by 5.9% over five years and 12.4% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment